lamnhan066/isolate_manager/README.md

 ## **Features**

-* Easy to create multiple isolates for a function, keep it active and communicate with it.
+* An easy way to create multiple isolates for a function, also keep it active to send and receive data multiple times.

 * Supports `Worker` on Web (`Worker` is the real Isolate on Web).
 The plugin will use `Future` (and `Stream`) if `Worker` is unavailable on the working browser or is not configured.